zicklag/docs-1/docs/cloud/projects.md

+---
+description: Cloud Projects are individual instances of Directus, managed within a Team.
+readTime: 12 minutes
+---

 # Cloud Projects

 > Cloud Projects are individual instances of Directus, managed within a Team.
 Community, Standard and Enterprise tier